prateekkumbar4546/News-Summarization/README.md

 # News-Summarization

-The project's goal is to use different Deep Learning techniques - T5 Transformer, Encoder & Decoder with BiLSTM models, and NLP to generate coherent summaries – to generate brief descriptions of news stories.
+The project's goal is to use different Deep Learning techniques - T5 Transformer, Encoder & Decoder with BiLSTM models, and NLP to generate coherent summaries – to generate brief descriptions of long news articles.

 Business Problem: